 There is plenty of room for colour in the modern kitchen, from carefully chosen neutral shades to natural hues and occasional bright accents.
 Discover our modern kitchen colour ideas to get inspired.

 The finish of every surface contributes to the overall effect of your modern kitchen, so think of your kitchen walls, worktops, floor and kitchen cabinet doors as a single palette in order to create a harmonious, individual space.

 The range of textures in a modern kitchen, from tactile woods and rugged concrete to shiny stainless steel and high-gloss units, makes subtle colour schemes a shrewd choice.
 Whites and cream kitchen cabinets can make a small kitchen feel more light and spacious, and the use of grey is growing in popularity – take a look at our Clerkenwell kitchen range for a little inspiration.

 Versatile and sophisticated, kitchens in these tones can be livened up with some strategically placed, bright accessories such as painted ceramics or glassware, which add an energising hit of colour.

-Bold use of colour needn’t mean painting the kitchen a rainbow of different shades.
+Bold use of colour does not have to mean painting the kitchen a rainbow of different shades.
 Monochrome remains a popular and striking choice – whether you team black units with a white worktop, or vice versa – and graphite shades always have a strong impact.

 The element of surprise is a useful design tool and the introduction of colour in the most unexpected of ways can create a dramatic effect.
-A single element of confident, show-stopping colour might take the form of a rubber floor, a composite worktop or coloured cabinets.
-But if you do decide to invest in the ultimate style statement, also consider the cost of replacing any dramatic looks which may lose their appeal in years to come.
+A single element of confident, show-stopping colour might take the form of striking wall tiles, a kitchen cupboard, or a composite worktop.
+Speak to your builder to find out what will work best for your space.